gershom12/Standard-bank-pokemon-web/README.md

 - View a list of Pokémon with their images and basic details.
 - Search for Pokémon by name or ID
-- Click on a Pokémon to view more detailed information, including abilities, types, and stats.
+- Click on a Pokémon to view more detailed information, including power level, habitad, and capture radius.

 # Technologies Used